madiali/mips-emulator/README.md

 ## Project Files ##

 A MIPS Emulator project is configured using a **required JSON file**.
 See the examples in [src/test/TestProjects](https://github.com/madiali/mips-emulator/tree/main/src/test/TestProjects). [full_test](https://github.com/madiali/mips-emulator/tree/main/src/test/TestProjects/full_test), [imem_test](https://github.com/madiali/mips-emulator/tree/main/src/test/TestProjects/imem_test), and [PoopEmoji 💩](https://github.com/madiali/mips-emulator/tree/main/src/test/TestProjects/PoopEmoji) are from the OG repo.
+The JSON files in full_test, CatsAndDogs, and Rubik's follow project specifications and won't need to be modified much, if at all, for your project.

-This file contains project-level information as well as configuration and mapping information for any memory units needed by the project.
+This JSON file contains project-level information as well as configuration and mapping information for any memory units needed by the project.
 A project can also include multiple memory initialization files, used to set the starting values of configured memories.
 Numeric values may also be passed as a hexadecimal or binary string prefixed with `0x` and `0b` respectively.

 ### Project File Elements ###